Siddant/project-02/README.md

 React Film Database is a front-end web application that allows users to search for their favourite movies, view their details and find cinemas near them.
 We aimed to created a web application similar to IMDB website.

 ## Instruction
+1. The home page of the application will display all the movies which contains the title Star by default.

 ![screenshot](https://user-images.githubusercontent.com/5802969/55035646-62df2200-5010-11e9-9003-18f0d8b8033e.png)

+2. The user also has the ability to search for movies by giving the movie tile.
+The application will show an error message if the application cannot find the movie.

 ![screenshot 2019-01-11 at 10 56 35](https://user-images.githubusercontent.com/5802969/55035729-a33ea000-5010-11e9-93a7-aaf616e92968.png)

+3. If the application find the movies, then it will be displayed on the search result page.
+The user can click on any of the movies, which will redirect them to movies show page.

 ![screenshot](https://user-images.githubusercontent.com/5802969/55035650-6377b880-5010-11e9-876c-fe68e397880c.png)

+4. The movie show page  displays more detailed information on the movie including the movie's metascore, actors and plot but also the runtime, language and genre.

 ![screenshot](https://user-images.githubusercontent.com/5802969/55035644-62df2200-5010-11e9-8068-6061fde8364b.png)

+5. The user can also find cinemas near them on the Cinema Near Me tab, by clicking on the button.
+The application will get the user location and then update the map which will all the cinemas nearer to them.
+The blue marker indicated the users location and the red markers indicated the all the cinemas the application has found.

 ![screenshot](https://user-images.githubusercontent.com/5802969/55035633-5d81d780-5010-11e9-9c9e-179be8a834c1.png)